TYPO3/tailor/README.md

 It's possible to transfer one of your extensions to another user.
-Therefore, use the `ter:transfer` command providing the extension key to be transfered and the TYPO3.org username of the recipient.
+Therefore, use the `ter:transfer` command providing the extension key to be transferred and the TYPO3.org username of the recipient.

 Since you won't have any access to the extension afterwards, the command asks for your confirmation before sending the order to